-We are committed to the value of all kinds of differences among students, faculty and staff.
+INCLUSIVITY: We affirm and are committed to the value of all kinds of differences among students, faculty, and staff.
 Inclusivity that is broad and deep makes us a healthier and more productive organization and builds a culture that fosters engagement and diverse perspectives.

-INNOVATION

-We support and believe in an innovative culture and attitude that fosters the creative and deliberate application of teaching, research, scholarship and service for effective education.
+INNOVATION: We support and believe in an innovative culture and attitude that fosters the creative and deliberate application of teaching, research, scholarship, and service for effective education.

-INTEGRITY

-We are committed to the truth.
-We demonstrate our integrity by being ethical, matching what we say with what we do, and by ultimately taking responsibility for our actions.
+INTEGRITY: We affirm and are committed to the truth.
+We demonstrate our integrity by being ethical, matching what we say with what we do, and ultimately taking responsibility for our actions.

-RESPECT

-We are committed to the virtue of respect and will treat everyone with civility, courtesy and kindness.
+RESPECT: We believe in and are committed to the virtue of respect and will treat everyone with courtesy and kindness.

-SOCIAL JUSTICE AND EQUITY

-We are committed to the equal value and dignity of all people.
+SOCIAL JUSTICE AND EQUITY: We believe in, affirm, and are committed to the equal value and dignity of all people.
 Fairness and equity are more than equality.
 We actively seek to eliminate barriers for those who are disadvantaged and disempowered so they may participate fully in university life.